-And as always, if you enjoyed my rambling, and you would like to hear more, be sure to sign up for our blog posts.
+And as always, if you enjoyed my rambling and would like to hear more, sign up for our blog posts.
 And if you REALLY like us, we would so much appreciate you sharing this with someone else ❤

 The referral of your friends & family is the greatest compliment you can give us!

-(Be sure to check your SPAM folder often if you don't see an email message from The Adventure Encounters in the near future!)
+(Be sure to check your SPAM folder often if you don't see an email message from The Adventure Encounters shortly!)

 Thank you for your trust & Happy Adventures!